SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-product.md

     > [!TIP]
     > If advanced searching is supported, you can click the search button ![icon][img1] in the **Product search** field for search for and [add several products simultaneously](#add-multiple).

 1. Click the product you want in the list.
-The dialog will be updated with product information.
+The dialog is updated with product information.

 1. Edit the product quantity, discount and total price, if required.
 See details below.